Nerajno/begin-to-code/lessons/javascript/lesson-6/presentation.md

 But now, you introduce an `event` parameter to the handler function.
 This parameter will receive an *event object* which represents the click event that happens.
-It contains information that is related to the click event, such as it's name, which mouse button it was, the coordinate of the pointer when the click happened, the element that was clicked, and more.
+It contains information that is related to the click event, such as its type name, which mouse button it was, the coordinate of the pointer when the click happened, the element that was clicked, and more.
 ***************************************************************
 ## Prevent Default